 If you have left over energy after those two allotments then budget for all those other items that you should get done but that can be shuffled over till the next day if they don’t.

 Let your dishes dry themselves and instead of making your bed each morning simply close the bedroom door instead.
 There are many ways to reduce your energy expenditures and thereby increase your quality of life.
 As in any budget if you save in one area then you will have this saving to spend in another area.

 Use your energy savings to improve your quality of life.
 An exercise program and time for play are two very important aspects of a healthy life.
 Remember that every little thing you do to improve your quality of life adds up.

 Empower yourself.
 Consume the foods that will help to power your body.
 Learn which foods or activities irritate your illness and avoid them.
 Discover which foods and therapies improve your symptoms and incorporate them into your lifestyle.
 Discover how to fight your illness on its distinct terms to help reduce the stress it applies to your body.

 Lifestyle change is perhaps the easiest natural therapy for people with arthritis to incorporate into their daily living plan.
 By making small additions or deletions to your current lifestyle you can greatly improve your physical and emotional health.

-Use aides such as splints, braces or a cane to prevent or reduce further damage to your inflamed tissue.
+Use aides such as splints, compression wear, braces or a cane to prevent or reduce further damage to your inflamed tissue.
 Participate in a therapy program which is specific to your form of arthritis.
 Because inflammation can be annoyed by rigorous techniques try to participate in lighter or gentler forms exercise or massage.

 Listen to your body as it will tell you when something is working and when something isn’t.
 Flare periods will fluctuate in high and low periods so lifestyle and therapy programs will have to alter and adapt to the changing aspects of your health.